 In order to make an informed decision, there are a few key features to look for when evaluating WordPress activity log plugins.
 With a bit of research, you can pin down the option that is most suited to your site’s needs.

 This post will provide a brief introduction to activity log plugins.
 It will also discuss why it’s important to evaluate them before installing one on your WordPress website.
-Then we’ll share five key areas to consider when assessing these tools.
+Then we’ll share six key areas to consider when assessing these tools.
 Let’s get to it!

 An introduction to activity log plugins (and why your choice matters)